Hot cross buns are a favourite treat. But for many gluten-intolerant people, they have always been out of reach.

 Take a look at our Gluten Free Sweet Potato Recipes for some sweet/savoury flavour combos.

 Hot cross buns are traditionally eaten around Good Friday and are often served after a service to churchgoers.
 But, they’re not just limited to the religious community.
-In fact, you could say that they’re a staple of British culture in general.
+In fact, you could say that they’re a staple of British and Australian culture in general.

 So, if you’ve been craving a hot cross bun lately, why not give this recipe a try?